expanse-zero/jill-blog/posts/The Game.md

 #### PHASE 3 - Division
 [Phase 1](#PHASE-1---The-bidding-phase) and [phase 2](#PHASE-2---Client-update) can run until we reach a stable division, or until some other event - say a timeout.

-Then we distrbute the demands between all the brokers.
-Each broker gets back the bid price for the orders he did not recieve in the end. (optional)
+Then we distribute the demands between all the brokers.
+Each broker gets back the bid price for the orders he did not receive in the end. (optional)

 #### PHASE 4 - External update
 We get data from outside whether there was an update to an order - for instance if it was already taken, or if parts of an order (or mission?) that we thought were taken haven't been covered in the end.